Kit List

 Culturally Sensitive Projects

 It is such a unique privilege to be welcomed as a member of a traditional community of Bali and work with such highly respectable, inspiring, local organisations.
 With this privilege we take on the great responsibility to uphold customs and culture, which Balinese people are so proud of.
 During your time in the village, both men and women must dress conservatively as we show the highest level of cultural sensitivity.
-For this reason we have a strict dress code for all projects..
+For this reason we have a strict dress code for all projects that we ask participants to adhere to.

 Why Upholding Balinese Dress Code Is So Important?